imann128/A03-DSA/src/README.md

 Then install make:
 choco install make

+Makefile is present is src folder.
+Use command: cd src to navigate to src folder after navigating to or

 This compiles all source files into an executable named sorting_demo (or sorting_demo.exe on Windows).
 Flags: -std=c++17 -O2 -Wall -Wextra for optimization and warnings.